 Letter boards, puzzles and ABC games are a fun way to incorporate learning the alphabet into everyday play.

 I love these personalized name puzzles that you can order for your toddler!
-Not only are they a fun way to learn the letters that form their name, but they also are a great way to work on hand eye coordination and fine motor skills with the shape of letters.
+Not only are they a fun way to learn the letters that form their own name, but they also are a great way to work on hand eye coordination and fine motor skills with the shape of letters.

 Point out letters of the alphabet on everyday items

-One of our favorite activities for learning the alphabet is pointing out the letter we are focusing on in different places.
+One of our favorite activities for learning the alphabet is pointing out the individual letters we are focusing on in different places.
 Turn it into an alphabet version of “I Spy!”

 So for example, if we were working on the letter T, I’ll ask my toddler to find it on the cover of his book, on his Toy Story sheets, or let me know when it comes on the screen if we’re watching Thomas the Tank Engine.

 This is also a fun activity if you’re out and about.
 Find the letter T at the grocery store, on a street sign while you’re walking around the neighborhood, or even on a manhole cover!
 Fun games and playful activities are an efficient way to make learning fun.

 Look into ABC Printables and Worksheets

 ABC printables and worksheets are another easy to way to help your child learn their letters.
 You can enlarge WordArt letters and print your own or snag ABC templates and free printables from a variety of websites.
 Check out these great ones from Education.com!